ImperialCollegeLondon/PyProBE/docs/source/user_guide/importing_data.rst

 (:attr:`pyprobe.cell.Cell.info`) and a dictionary of experimental procedures performed on the cell (:attr:`pyprobe.cell.Cell.procedure`).

-A cell object can be created by providing an info dictionary:
+A cell object can be created by providing an info dictionary to `info`:

 .. code-block:: python